dnanexus/dnanexus-example-applets/docs/_tutorials/samtools_count_distr_chr_region_sh.md

 tutorial_type: distributed
 source: samtools_count_distr_chr_region_sh
 language: bash
-title: SAMtools distributed count by region (bash)
+title: SAMtools distributed count by region
 ---
 # SAMtools distributed count by region

-Documentation to create a distributed applet can be found on the [WIKI](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
+Documentation to create a distributed applet can be found on the [Developer Tutorials wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
 This readme will focus on the details of this example.

-## Entry points
+<hr>## Entry points

 Distributed bash-interpreter apps use bash functions to [declare entry points](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App#Adding-Entry-Points-to-Your-Code).
 Entry points are executed on a new worker with their own system requirements.
 This app has the following entry points specified as bash functions: